 We currently have no drugs for sale and we cannot guarantee that we will ever have marketable drugs.
 We must demonstrate that our drug candidates satisfy rigorous standards of safety and efficacy to the FDA and other regulatory authorities in the United States and abroad.
 We and our partners will need to conduct significant additional research and preclinical and clinical testing before we or our partners can file applications with the FDA or other regulatory authorities for approval of our drug candidates.
 In addition, to compete effectively, our drugs must be easy to use, cost-effective and economical to manufacture on a commercial scale, compared to other therapies available for the treatment of the same conditions.
 We may not achieve any of these objectives.
-CK-1827452, our drug candidate for the treatment of heart failure, ispinesib, our most advanced drug candidate for the treatment of cancer and SB-743921, our second drug candidate for the treatment of cancer, are currently our only drug candidates in clinical trials and we cannot be certain that the clinical development of these or any future drug candidate will be successful, that they will receive the regulatory approvals required to commercialize them, or that any of our other research programs will yield a drug candidate suitable for several years, if at all.
+CK-1827452, our drug candidate for the treatment of heart failure, and ispinesib, SB-743921 and GSK-923295, our drug candidates for the treatment of cancer, are currently our only drug candidates in clinical trials and we cannot be certain that the clinical development of these or any future drug candidate will be successful, that they will receive the regulatory approvals required to commercialize them, or that any of our other research programs will yield a drug candidate suitable for entry into clinical trials.
+Our commercial revenues, if any, will be derived from sales of drugs that we do not expect to be commercially available for several years, if at all.
 The development of any one or all of these drug candidates may be discontinued at any stage of our clinical trials programs and we may not generate revenue from any of these drug candidates.

-We currently finance and plan to continue to finance our operations through the sale of equity, potentially entering into additional strategic alliances and obtaining debt financings, which may result in additional dilution to our stockholders or relinquishment of valuable technology rights or the imposition of restrictive covenants, or may cease to be available on attractive terms or at all.
+We currently finance and plan to continue to finance our operations through the sale of equity, potentially entering into additional strategic alliances and obtaining debt financings, which may result in additional dilution to our stockholders, relinquishment of valuable technology rights or the imposition of restrictive covenants, or which may cease to be available on attractive terms or at all.

 We have funded all of our operations and capital expenditures with proceeds from both private and public sales of our equity securities, strategic alliances with GSK, Amgen, AstraZeneca and others, equipment financings, interest on investments and government grants.
-We believe that our existing cash and cash equivalents, future payments from GSK and Amgen, interest earned on investments, proceeds from equipment financings and potential proceeds from our CEFF with Kingsbridge will be sufficient to meet our projected operating requirements for at least the next 12 months.
+We believe that our existing cash and cash equivalents, future payments from GSK and Amgen, interest earned on investments, proceeds from equipment financings and potential proceeds from our 2007 CEFF will be sufficient to meet our projected operating requirements for at least the next 12 months.
 To meet our future cash requirements, we may raise funds through public or private equity offerings, strategic alliances or debt financings.
 To the extent that we raise additional funds by issuing equity securities, our stockholders may experience additional dilution.
 To the extent that we raise additional funds through strategic alliance and licensing arrangements, we will likely have to relinquish valuable rights to our technologies, research programs or drug candidates, or grant licenses on terms that may not be favorable to us.
 To the extent that we raise additional funds through debt financing, if available, such financing may involve covenants that restrict our business activities.
-In addition, there can be no assurance that any such funding, if needed, will be available on favorable terms, or at all.
-If we can not raise the funds we need on favorable terms, or at all, our ability to conduct our business will be significantly harmed and our stock price could be negatively affected.
+In addition, there can be no assurance that any such funding, if needed, will be available on favorable terms, or at all, our ability to conduct our business will be significantly harmed and our stock price could be negatively affected.